rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 It would be reasonable to wait for a user query containing fields from different models’ attributes and in these cases queries start to get complex and inefficient.
 What happens when our model's attributes and their relationships start to grow?
 How do we manage user typos in those queries?
 What happens when a user looks for ‘ps4’ instead of ‘playstation 4’?

-We’ll try to answer these and more questions in this post using Elasticsearch in our Ruby on Rails app.
+We’ll try to answer this along with more questions about using Elasticsearch in a Ruby on Rails app.

 In this tutorial we will assume you have a basic understanding of Ruby on Rails applications and have Elasticsearch server installed and a Rails app we will integrate with.
 If this is not your case, you can [follow the official Elastic documentation]([https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html)) and use [our awesome Ruby on Rails boilerplate]([https://github.com/rootstrap/rails_api_base](https://github.com/rootstrap/rails_api_base)).

 ## But first… What is Elasticsearch?

-In their [official web]([https://www.elastic.co/elasticsearch/](https://www.elastic.co/elasticsearch/)) they describe Elasticsearch as a _"distributed, RESTful search and analytics engine capable of addressing a growing number of use cases. (...) it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease”_ and in my humble opinion that’s pretty true due to its scalable and distributed architecture.
+ [Elasticsearch]([https://www.elastic.co/elasticsearch/](https://www.elastic.co/elasticsearch/))  is described as a _"distributed, RESTful search and analytics engine capable of addressing a growing number of use cases. (...) it centrally stores your data for lightning-fast search, fine‑tuned relevancy, and powerful analytics that scale with ease”_ and in my humble opinion that’s pretty true due to its scalable and distributed architecture.

 This [open source project]([https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)) was built under the full-featured text search engine [Apache Lucene]([https://lucene.apache.org/core/](https://lucene.apache.org/core/)) and there is where most of the efficient magic happens.